sumalatha-99/cheapBuy/README.md

 ## 📖 Introduction <a name="Introduction"></a>

-**cheapBuy Extension** provides you ease to buy any product through your favourite website's like Amazon, Walmart, Ebay, Bjs, Costco, etc, by providing prices of the same product from all different websites to extension.
-It takes lot of time to search for the same product in different websites, and find the cheapest one, instead just add our extension **cheapBuy** and it will automatically fetch you price of the same product from different websites and you can directly compare the prices from different websites through our extension.
-In sum, **cheapBuy** is an one stop solution to buy the cheapest product online.
+**cheapBuy Extension** provides you an easy way to buy any product through your favourite website's like Amazon, Walmart, Ebay, Bjs, Costco, etc, while providing prices comparison from same product from different websites.
+Usually, it takes lot of time to do price comparison by checking different websites.
+However, you can instead add our extension **cheapBuy** and it will automatically fetch you price of the same product from different websites which you can then directly compare.
+This extension will not only save you time, but also save you money!
+Overall, **cheapBuy** is an one stop solution to buy the cheapest product online.
 <h2 align="center">
  <img src= "https://github.com/anshulp2912/cheapBuy/blob/main/media/Drake_BF_meme.gif" width="500"/>
 </h2>